deniztav88/stagegig-api/README.md

 8102 -> Invalid Token

 8201 -> Database Error
+8202 -> Mailer Error ( Invite & Verify mails )

+8301 -> Internal Server Error

-8301 -> Not authorized to call this api
+8401 -> Not authorized to call this api

 9000-9999 -> User related errors, user **meant to see** that 9001 -> User input errors ( ex: not valid email ) ( according to language rest return pretty message )